-A Mother’s Right to Sanity: Starting the Movement to Just be a Mom and not a Family Management Exec
+A Mother’s Right To Sanity: Starting The Movement To Just Be A Mom And Not A Family Management Executive.

 I am beat.
 I am throwing in the towel: you know, the one with my daughter’s pre-printed name tag label affixed on it.
 I can’t do it all anymore.
 I can’t remember the Kids in Sports t-shirt on Tuesday afternoons - or is it Mondays?
 I can’t remember to get perfect birthday gifts for kids’ parties, not to mention my own friends and family.
 I can’t rush from reading them books at bedtime to another class cocktail party, then back to do spelling quizzes and greatest common factor math homework with my big kids.
 (What did that math term even mean?!!)
 I don’t even have time to shave my legs anymore.
 Mani/pedis?
 We’re talking annually.
 Forget my eyebrows.
 Somehow I still manage to look put together, but inside I’m a mess.

 There has only been one night in the last four years that no kids have woken me up, at least on my days.
-And by “my days,” I should throw in that the stress of the four kids didn’t exactly help my first marriage so I also have custody schedules, packing for different houses and dealing with my ex while simultaneously celebrating my recent wedding.
-The other morning in bed, as I reached over to check email and started responding about a kids’ playdate while digesting another rant my ex had emailed, my new hubby reached over and tried to put his hand up my shirt.
+And by “my days,” I should throw in that the stress of the four kids didn’t exactly help my first marriage so I also have custody schedules, packing for different houses and interacting with my ex while simultaneously celebrating my recent wedding.
+The other morning in bed, as I reached over to check email and started responding about a kids’ playdate while digesting another note from my ex, my new hubby reached over and tried to put his hand up my shirt.
 Are you kidding me?
 I’m like in mom ninja warrior mode here!

 In fact, with the two little ones coming in every night no matter what failed methods I’ve tried to get them to stay in their beds, it’s practically impossible to have sex.
 How do any relationships survive this parenting overdrive?
 I know I’m “lucky” in that my new husband and I get to spend time together every other weekend when my ex has the kids, but I swear, if we didn’t, I don’t know how we’d survive.
 And I’m madly in love with him.
 Having kids today (perhaps worse with multiple kids, perhaps worse in the city, but who knows?!) is a recipe for marital discord and psychological catastrophe.

 But what can be cut out?
 I’m not sure.
 Maybe moms could tag team some of the events, like “Hey, you go to curriculum night and write my kid a note and I’ll take both our parent-teacher conferences?”
-Maybe we could ask the schools to tone done the communications and events.
+Maybe we could ask the schools to tone down the communications and events.
 Maybe I should just start skipping it all.
 But then I’d never get to interact with anyone who doesn’t watch “Paw Patrol.”
 Maybe I should kick up my heels and talk to my friends on the phone, 1950’s style, while the kids zone out in front of the TV.
 I almost never get to talk to my friends anymore except the ones doing the same drop-offs and pick-ups, but thank god for those moms because without a little venting, I wouldn’t be able to make it through each day.

 Because the thing is, I had all these kids because I adore kids, especially mine, and I just want to be with them, snuggle with them, laugh with them, play.
 I don’t want to be so wrapped up in managing their lives that I can’t just sit on the floor in the afternoon and have a tea party.
 That’s why I signed up for the stay-at-home-mom gig, not to use my MBA skills to organize class car pools.